 The cache controller receives one clock, CLK.
-The AXI slave and master ports receive clock enable pins that enable you to define different clock ratios, which can be integer or half-integer (1.5:1, 2.5:1, and 3.5:1).
+The AXI slave and master ports receive clock enable pins that enable you to define different clock ratios from CLK.
+The ratios can be integer or half-integer, 1.5:1, 2.5:1, and 3.5:1.
 Each master and slave receives one clock enable for its AXI inputs and one for its AXI outputs.

-For integer clock ratios, the clock enable CLKEN of the system must be used to drive both cache controller inputs, INCLKEN and OUTCLKEN, as shown in Figure 2-1.
+For integer clock ratios, the clock enable CLKEN of the system must be used to drive both cache controller inputs, INCLKEN and OUTCLKEN, as Figure 2-1 shows.